Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Duke vs. Tennessee Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game that pits the Tennessee Volunteers (24-10) versus the Duke Blue Devils (27-8) at Amway Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 67-65 in favor of Tennessee.
-Game time is at 2:40 PM ET on March 18.
+Saturday's contest at Amway Center has the Tennessee Volunteers (24-10) taking on the Duke Blue Devils (27-8) at 2:40 PM ET (on March 18).
+Our computer prediction projects a narrow 67-65 victory for Tennessee, so it should be a competitive matchup.

-Based on our computer prediction, Tennessee projects to cover the 3.5-point spread in its matchup versus Duke.
-The total is currently listed at 128.5, and the two teams are projected to hit the over.
+Based on our computer prediction, Tennessee is a good bet to cover the point spread, which is listed at 3.5.
+The two sides are projected to eclipse the 128.5 total.

 Duke vs. Tennessee Game Info & Odds